miurahr/omegat-textra-plugin/README.md

 in this Github repository.
 You can get a plugin file (omegat-textra-plugin-x.x.jar) from downloaded zip distribution.
 The OmegaT plugin should be placed in `$HOME/.omegat/plugins` or `C:\Program Files\OmegaT\plugins` depending on your operating systemc.

+## Requirements

+- Java 11 Runtime

+Note: Java 8 Runtime requiires modification of bundled TLS root certifications to run the plugin.
+See manual.
+- **Version 0.11.0** Supports TexTra API which NICT changed web API on 11, Novmember, 2020.
+Versions before v0.11.0 is not working now.
+18

 ## Configuration